rails/rails/guides/source/constant_autoloading_and_reloading.md

 `Post` is not syntax for a class.
 Rather, `Post` is a regular Ruby constant.
 If all is good, the constant evaluates to an object that responds to `all`.

-That is why we talk about *constant autoloading*, Rails has the ability to load constants on the fly.
+That is why we talk about *constant* autoloading, Rails has the ability to load constants on the fly.

 ### Constants are Stored in Modules

 Constants belong to modules in a very literal sense.
 Classes and modules have a constant table; think of it as a hash table.

 Let's analyze an example to really understand what that means.
-While in a casual setting some abuses of language are customary, the exposition is going to be exact here for didactic purposes.
+While common abuses of language like "the `String` class" are convenient, the exposition is going to be precise here for didactic purposes.

 Let's consider the following module definition: